vaibhav-mattoo/alman/README.md

 A command-line tool and TUI for managing shell aliases with intelligent suggestions based on your command history.
 Alman helps you organize, create, and manage aliases across multiple files and shells, making your workflow faster and smarter.

+## 🎨 Showcase

+Watch alman in action!
+See how it can transform your command-line workflow with intelligent alias suggestions and intuitive management.

 ## 🚀 Installation

+> [!IMPORTANT]
+> **Shell Configuration Required**: After installation, you **must** add the shell configuration line to your shell config file (check with `which $SHELL`) or the app will not work.
+See the [Shell Configuration](#-shell-configuration) section below for detailed instructions.

 ### Universal Install Script